Or "How To Make The Best Cup of Coffee You've Ever Had"

 This is why if you fill up a filter / electric drip coffee maker with really fresh coffee, it can sometimes overflow as the water hits the grinds.

 Step 5 - The Main Pour

 After 45 seconds all of the bubbles should have stopped and your grounds will be wet.
-Slowly pour in more water in a smooth circular motion, up to the top of the V60.
-Repeat this in the other direction until you have added the proper amount of water.
-I aim for a 16.5:1 ratio of coffee to water, so around 360g/ml of water and 22g of coffee.
+Slowly pour another 150g of water in a smooth circular motion, which is up to about 1cm from the top of the V60.
+After a minute, repeat this in the other direction until you have added the rest of your water.
+I aim for a 16.5:1 ratio of coffee to water, so around 360g of water and 22g of coffee.
 You can alter this ratio to suit your taste, most pour over recipes are at a ratio of 16-17:1.

 Use the left over hot water to warm your favourite mug.

 As the coffee draws down through the filter, give it a stir with a teaspoon or a gentle spin to swirl the grounds.
 This helps to increase coffee extraction by keeping the coffee in the centre of the filter where the water is, and not stuck to the sides.